Last modified: Nov. 14, 2024, 10:21 a.m.

 Native

 Wingspan 15–17 mm.
-Antenna in male 2,5 times the wing length.
+Antenna in males 2,5 times the wing length.
 The thorax is shining bronzy golden coloured.
 The dominant colour of the forewings is shiny golden yellow-orange, with longitudinal violet-black streaks.
 Forewings have a broad transversal yellow fascia across the entire wing's width at about 2/3 of the forewing length.
 This central band is bordered by two lead-grey bands with a black border.
 These two bands are nearly as broad as the central yellow part.
 The basal part of the wings has three longitudinal lead-grey, bluish-violet shining stripes reaching the transversal fascia.
 Hind wings are brownish-grey.

-Can be confused with Nemophora degeerella but the latter has a darker dominant forewing ground colour.
+Can be confused with N. degeerella but the latter has a darker dominant forewing ground colour.
 The forewing fascia in N. congruella is located closer to the base and the forewings markings are bright yellow instead of almost leather-brown.
 The central transversal fascia is more straight.

 The larva lives in an arched case of needles.